zangloo/mdict/README.md

 This is a library to use mdict dict.
 Some code come from https://github.com/eatgrass/mdict-parser

-Only Mdx and v1,v2 is supported now.
+Only v1,v2 is supported now.
 Tested for v2 only yet.

 ## License